-Whether it’s perfecting your resume, practicing interview questions or waiting by the phone for a job offer, finding a job can be stressful.
+Whether it’s perfecting your resume, practicing answers to interview questions or waiting by the phone for a job offer, finding a job can be stressful.

-We’ll explain all you need to know about a post-interview follow-up call, from dos and don’ts to sample templates and our best tips to help ease the process.
+We’ve put together this guide that explains all you need to know about a post-interview follow-up call.
+From the dos and don’ts to sample templates and our best tips to help ease the process, we’ll help you increase your chances of getting the job.

 Should You Make a Follow-Up Call After an Interview?